 Mrs. Diaz has been a counselor in Gwinnett County Schools since 2002 and is the only school counselor at White Oak.
 She earned both her Masters and her Education Specialist degrees in school counseling from Georgia State University and is a Licensed Professional Counselor (LPC).
-Mrs. Diaz received the Georgia School Counselor of the Year award from the Georgia School Counselors Association in 2013 and was recognized as a top 5 finalist for the national School Counselor of the Year by the American School Counselor Association in January of 2015.
+Mrs. Diaz received the Georgia School Counselor of the Year award from the Georgia School Counselors Association in 2013 and was recognized at the White House as a top 5 finalist for the national School Counselor of the Year by the American School Counselor Association in January of 2015.
 Her overriding goal as a counselor is to help make children's and families' lives better.
 As a school counselor, she works hard to remove barriers to children's learning, whether the barriers are academic, emotional, or familial concerns.
 Working with state and national initiatives, she strives to inspire White Oak students to set long term goals for their future careers.
 She and her husband live in Buford with their three children.
-A proud White Oak parent, she currently has a kindergartner and a first grader.
-Also a part of the Longhorn family, their oldest child is an 8th grader at Lanier Middle School.
+A proud White Oak parent, she currently has a first grader and a second grader.
+Also a part of the Longhorn family, their oldest child is a freshman at Lanier High School.

 RAMP Award Winner

 White Oak Elementary Counseling Department Earned National Distinction in 2011 AND 2014!!!!

 White Oak Elementary counseling program met the criteria to become a Recognized ASCA Model Program by the American School Counselor Association in 2011, thereby becoming one of 350 schools that have received this national recognition since the program’s inception in 2004.
 The RAMP designation lasts for three years after which schools have to reapply for the designation.
 White Oak Elementary received the Re-RAMP designation in July of 2014.
 Please join us in celebrating this prestigious accomplishment.

 ABOUT SCHOOL COUNSELORS